 • Remain focused on your role as a learner and student minister in training.
 Solicit constructive feedback on your work from the pastor who supervises you, your MSC, and others in your congregation.

 • Take care not to create unnecessary problems within your congregation and to handle conflicts appropriately.
-If a problem arises such that your congregation is unable or unwilling to partner effectively with the Seminary in your education, do not hesitate to contact Barbara Blodgett, the Coordinator.
+If a problem arises such that your congregation is unable or unwilling to partner effectively with the Seminary in your education, do not hesitate to contact the Dean.

 • Should your accountable work role in your congregation come to an end (for any reason), you will inform the Coordinator and any professors whose courses you are taking.
 You will establish a relationship with a new congregation.
 You must continue to meet the congregational requirement as long as you are enrolled in the M.Div. program and therefore should be in a new congregation as soon as possible.
 If necessary, you will be granted a “grace period” of three credit hours during which you may continue to enroll in courses without a congregation.
 You will be unable to complete the congregational assignments of those courses but will be given alternative assignments.
 If you still do not have an accountable work role in a congregation by the end of the grace period, you will not be allowed to take further courses at LTS until you have one.
 You will be allowed only one grace period, beyond any initial grace period, during the course of your M.Div. program.